Skip to main content

 SubscriptionA standing order: “keep the coffee coming for table 5”

 That’s the architecture in the abstract.
-The next page shows a complete counter application — and you’ll see each of these pieces in the code.
+The next page shows a complete counter application: the core of the loop (a Model, Messages, update, init, and view) wired together and running.

 Stay in the update loop.